 How to Make Beef Stock

-This post can show you everything you need to know about How to Make Beef Stock!
-And making stock is a great Saturday or Sunday activity.
+This post can shows you How to Make Beef Stock, and making stock is a great Saturday or Sunday activity.
 It makes the house smell great and there’s time to coax every ounce of flavor from the ingredients by cooking the stock all day.

-If you’ve never made your own beef stock before, I’ll tell you in one word why it’s worth the time: FLAVOR!
+And if you’ve never made homemade beef stock before, I’ll tell you in one word why it’s worth the time: FLAVOR!
 There’s no comparison between soup or stew made with canned broth and one made with homemade stock.
 The homemade beef stock has a richness of flavor that takes the finished dish to a whole different level.

 What ingredients do you need for Beef Stock?

 (This is only a list of ingredients; please scroll down for complete printable recipe.
-Or if you use the JUMP TO RECIPE link at the top of the page, it will take you directly to the complete recipe.)
+Or if you use the JUMP TO RECIPE link at the top of the page, it will take you directly to the complete recipe with ingredient amounts.)

 - beef scraps (with bones if you have some)